42ity/fty-pack/doc/Serializer.md

     }
 ```

-Usage is similar with zproject, json and protobuf
+Usage is similar with json and protobuf

 ## Options
 There is some options for serializing object: